• Skip to primary navigation

 What is Yakiimo?

-Yakiimo is not only sweet and delicious, but they’re also nutritious too!
-They are packed with vitamins and fiber and relatively low fat.
+Yakiimo is not only sweet and delicious, but they're also nutritious!
+They are packed with vitamins and fiber and relatively low in fat.
 It is famous that K-pop idols eat sweet potatoes when they try to lose some weight.
 Roasted sweet potatoes are healthy and nourishing!

 Freshly baked sweet potatoes peeking from the aluminum foil.